 We carry local and regional crafts – mostly fiber arts (wearable scarves, shawls, hats and homewares like blankets, table runners, and hot pads) plus yarns from local farms or hand-dyed by local artists.
-You’ll also find some interesting gift basket items from local foods to notecards to fiber jewelry.
+You’ll also find some interesting gift basket items from notecards to fiber jewelry.

 Here are some of the artists we are currently featuring: